Step-by-step instructions specific to the ’82-85 Celica/Supra:

 Step three, installing the bronze bushing.

 —A: Before you get all adhesive-happy, test fit that sucker a few times.
 Get your method down pat.
 You may or may not be able to drop it straight in between the pins depending on wear, lean it forwards and catch one of the pins at one of the notches.
-Do it a few times without hitting the sides of the aluminum piece.
-Now clean those suckers up REAL good with carb clean or alcohol on a rag.
-See image below for pic of it installed.
+Do it a few times without hitting the sides of the aluminum piece if you didn’t remove it earlier.
+Now clean those suckers up REAL good with carb or break cleaner

 —B: Now, I used a good dose of epoxy around the barrel down in the tranny (JBweld works best from my experience) I then mirrored this on the bushing itself. …being extra careful, I dropped it in, and smoothed the excess JBweld around the edges, I then put some weight on the top of the bushing so that it set flush.
 Beer time! *does a dance*

 —C: Put the little button bushing on your shifter and the Marlin Crawler seat bushing in the top section (press it in vertically and match the notches to the pegs, and rotate flat in there.
 (Some go in tighter than others, if terribly difficult, you can sand down the outer diameter slightly) Mmmmm success.
-I’d give it 24hrs to dry and solidify, give it a good check over and reinstall everything.
+DO NOT REINSTALL YOUR SHIFTER AND “TRY IT OUT” YET!
+I’d give it 24hrs to cure, then give it a good check over and reinstall everything.